 5. Bart: “Well Jim, since you are my guest and I am your host, what are your pleasures.
 What do you like to do?”

 Lesson: it’s always good to have more than one activity to share with new friends.

 6. Bart: “No, thank you.
 Fifteen is my limit on schnitzengruben.”

 Lesson: this is another version of the Dirty Harry line, “A man’s got to know his limitations.”
 Just as true and wise here, because too many schnitzengruben can really wipe you out.

 7. Hedley Lamarr: “Men, you are about to embark on a great crusade to stamp out runaway decency in the west.
 Now you men will only be risking your lives, whilst I will be risking an almost certain Academy Award nomination for Best Supporting Actor.”

 Lesson: why is it that psychopaths are always at the top running things?

 8. Olson Johnson: “Aw, prairie sh*t… Everybody!”

-Bart: “My work here is done.
-I'm needed elsewhere now.
-I'm needed wherever outlaws rule the West, wherever innocent women and children are afraid to walk the streets, wherever a man cannot live in simple dignity, wherever a people cry out for justice.”
+9. (Bart is bidding farewell to the people of Rock Ridge) Bart: “My work here is done.
+I’m needed elsewhere now.
+I’m needed wherever outlaws rule the West, wherever innocent women and children are afraid to walk the streets, wherever a man cannot live in simple dignity, wherever a people cry out for justice.”